TrueManOfCulture/API_Scrapper/README.md

    python main.py
 ```

-##Testing
+## Testing

-Method 1 :
+### Method 1 :

-1. Go to localhost:8000/docs to check the documentation and test using SwaggerUI
+1. Go to `localhost:8000/docs` to check the documentation and test using SwaggerUI

-2. Click on Try it out
+2. Click on "Try it out"

-3. Open GET /aptoide and input the package name in the parameter
+3. Open `GET /aptoide` and input the package name in the parameter

-4. Click on execute and check for the results
+4. Click on "Execute" and check for the results

+### Method 2 :

+1. Using API testing tools like Insomnia or Postman when running the server send a GET request to localhost:8000/aptoide?package_name=com.facebook.katana